marvinkreis/rofi-file-browser-extended/README.md

 #### -file-browser-follow-symlinks
 > Follow symlinks when listing files recursively.
 > *(default: don't follow symlinks)*
+>
+> When symlinks are followed, no file is reported twice.

 #### -file-browser-show-hidden
 > Show hidden files.